 Do you know what they say about Eufy robotic vacuums?
-They’re some of the best available, and from looking at many of their previous products, I can’t argue.
-The new RoboVac G10 Hybrid is very first robot-mop combo bot from Eufy – the added mopping feature will make cleaning your floors a lot easier and less time-consuming than ever before.
+They’re some of the best available, and from looking at many of their previous products, we can’t argue.
+The new RoboVac G10 Hybrid is the very first robot-mop combo bot from Eufy – the added mopping feature will make cleaning your floors a lot easier and less time-consuming than ever before.

 55-db Noise Output

 Best of all, the G10, according to the manufacturer, disturbs dust and not people.